Chancellor’s Professor of Public Policy and Economics

 University of California, Berkeley

-Hilary Hoynes is a professor of public policy and economics and holds the Haas Distinguished Chair in Economic Disparities at the University of California Berkeley where she also co-directs the Berkeley Opportunity Lab.
-She is a member of the American Academy of Arts and Sciences, the National Academy of Social Insurance and is a fellow of the Society of Labor Economists.
+She is a member of the National Academy of Sciences, American Academy of Arts and Sciences, and the National Academy of Social Insurance, and is a Fellow of the Society of Labor Economists.
 She has served as co-editor of the American Economic Review and the American Economic Journal: Economic Policy and is on the editorial board of the American Economic Review: Insights.

 Hoynes previously served on the National Academy of Sciences Committee on Building an Agenda to Reduce the Number of Children in Poverty by Half in 10 Years, the American Economic Association’s Executive Committee, and the State of California Task Force on Lifting Children and Families out of Poverty.
 She also is a former member of the Federal Commission on Evidence-Based Policy Making; the Advisory Committee for the National Science Foundation; the Directorate for the Social, Behavioral, and Economic Sciences; and the National Advisory Committee of the Robert Wood Johnson Foundation Scholars in Health Policy Research Program.
 In 2014 she received the Carolyn Shaw Bell Award from the Committee on the Status of the Economics Profession of the American Economic Association.